Elevationacademy/rand-sim-5/README.md

 # Connect to Server

 - Make sure you have [this separate repo](https://github.com/Elevationacademy/rnd-server-simulation) cloned.
-- Run `git checkout minified` in your terminal in order to checkout to the `minified` branch.
+- Run `git checkout clean-code` in your terminal in order to checkout to the `clean-code` branch.
 - Run `npm install` and then run the server with `node server.js`.
 - Run `mongod`.
-- Now open fork this current repo and clone it onto your computer.
+- Now fork this current repo and clone it onto your computer.
 - Run `npm install`.
 - Start the react app by running `npm start`.
 - Note: This is a front end exercise and therefore you will only be working on the `React` part of this app.
 Don't worry about the server side for now.